stuntrally/stuntrally3/Readme.md

 4. Get **MyGui-Next**, my fork of MyGui on branch `ogre3`.
 I follow its build guide [here](https://github.com/cryham/mygui-next/tree/ogre3).
-It needs to have set:
+It needs to have set (should be by default):
     - MYGUI_RENDERSYSTEM: 8 - Ogre 3.x
     - MYGUI_USE_FREETYPE: yes
-    - all MYGUI_BUILD*: no, CMAKE_BUILD_TYPE: RelWithDebInfo
+    - all MYGUI_BUILD*: no
     - MYGUI_STATIC: no, MYGUI_DONT_USE_OBSOLETE: no

-We need Release build config dir, and possibly Debug too.
+We need Release build, and possibly Debug too.
 ```
 git clone https://github.com/cryham/mygui-next --branch ogre3 --single-branch
 cd mygui-next